theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/tidymodconformal.md

 ```
 ## [1] 19.10148
 ```
 Now we can see how bad we are at predicting the country.
-Just to have a 70% gurantee of having the correct country in the set, we have a mean prediction set length of 17.6!
+Just to have a 70% gurantee of having the correct country in the set, we have a mean prediction set length of close to 20!

 That concludes our romp through the basics of conformal predcition.